rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```bash
 host1:$ rqlited -node-id 1 -http-addr host1:4001 -raft-addr host1:4002 ~/node
 ```
-With this command a single node is started, listening for API requests on port 4001 and listening on port 4002 for intra-cluster communication and cluster-join requests from other nodes.
+With this command a single node is started, listening for API requests on port 4001 and listening on port 4002 for intra-cluster communication and cluster-join requests from other nodes. `-node-id` can be any string, as long as it's unique for the cluster.
+It also shouldn't change, once chosen for this node.
+The network addresses can change however.
 This node stores its state at `~/node`.

 To join a second node to this leader, execute the following command on _host2_:
 ```bash